High Commissioner of the Republic in New Caledonia

-The High Commissioner of the Republic in New Caledonia is the representative of the French Republic in New Caledonia. with the rank of prefect, generally referred to locally in the media as "Haussaire".
+The high commissioner of the Republic in New Caledonia is the representative of the French Republic in New Caledonia, with the rank of prefect.
+The high commissioner is generally referred to locally in the media as "Haussaire".
 Its competences since the Nouméa agreement of 1998 and the organic law on New Caledonia of 1999 have been reduced.
 The part of the organic law which regulates the position of High Commissioner is Title VI.